IbrohimRasulov/book-store/README.md

 > The project I am going to build for the HTML & CSS Capstone Project is based on an online shop for books.
 The webpage looks like <a href="https://www.notion.so/ZATTIX-design-full-view-ed43f6bdfe0144608d4f2fc18758e81a">This sample</a> page.
 The website is fully responsive with the help of media query breakpoints and bootstrap.
-This project has been built with help of modern <button>CSS3</button> and <button>Bootstrap 4</button>.
+This project has been built with help of modern CSS3 and Bootstrap 4.

 ![screenshot](./screenshot-1.png)